jasonmitchell/event-sourcing-workshop/exercises/02-persisting-events/README.md

 }
 ```

-Next, reate a new file called `CardAggregateStore.cs` in the `Kanban.Domain.Cards` namespace with the
+Next, create a new file called `CardAggregateStore.cs` in the `Kanban.Domain.Cards` namespace with the
 following content:

 ```csharp